 Your privacy is critically important to us.
-At Automattic, we have a few fundamental principles:
+We have a few fundamental principles:

 Who We Are and What This Policy Covers